Queen hails resilience of ‘wartime generation’ at D-Day ceremony

 The commemoration event marks the first time the UK has hosted this many world leaders outside a formal summit since the 2012 Olympics.

-“But as we confront new and evolving threats to our security, it is more important than ever that we continue to stand together in upholding our shared values and way of life.

-“As I host leaders from around the world today to mark this significant moment in our shared history, we will together reflect on the continued importance of the western alliance for all our countries’ security and prosperity.”

-World leaders will also meet to discuss the western alliance and security following a reception with veterans.
+After a reception with veterans, world leaders met to discuss the western alliance and security.

-From the deck of the aircraft carrier HMS Queen Elizabeth, Mrs May and Defence Secretary Penny Mordaunt will then wave off the crowds of veterans who are set to retrace the journey they made across the channel 75 years ago.
+On Wednesday evening, from the deck of aircraft carrier HMS Queen Elizabeth, Mrs May and Defence Secretary Penny Mordaunt will wave off crowds of veterans who will retrace the journey they made 75 years ago.

+Around 250 veterans are making the voyage on the MV Boudicca, a cruise ship chartered by the Royal British Legion to mark the anniversary.

 Alongside around 280 paratroopers, they will take part in the jump onto fields at Sannerville – the drop zone for the 8th Midlands Parachute Battalion during D-Day.